 Your task is to make this job application correspondent for each position, as it has its own requirements, industry keywords, and special features.
 Your CV is a marketing tool that is used to sell your working abilities.
 So you should make it appropriate for any new position.

 Young and beautiful job seekers often need assistance with CV writing and it is obvious as effective job application is your key to success.

 Unfortunately, not everyone manages to produce a good document and, therefore, doesn’t succeed in a job search process.
 There are different online services to assist.

 If you think that mentoring became trendy over the past few years, you are wrong.
-People of 90s definitely know the ultimate mentor, Mr. Feeny, from Boy Meets World.
+People following 90s TV shows definitely know the ultimate mentor, Mr Feeny, from Boy Meets World.

-Only a few people would like to have such mentor but the experienced person who is ready to give you piece of advice and directions is priceless.
+Only a few people would like to have such a mentor, but the experienced person who is ready to give you a piece of advice and directions is priceless.
 A mentor is not the person whom you hire and pay money.